Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education: Summary of discussion Limitations

-In this study, we have seen how performance can be context-dependent.
-The cognitive load might also be context dependent.
-The cognitive load results give an overview of the cognitive load with and without visualization, but one cannot make assumptions for specific contexts with these measurements.
-It can also be taken into account that measurements of cognitive load after multiple questions could be biased toward the most recently answered questions, which would be the measurement questions in the one-qubit survey and the guess-the-gates questions in the two- and three-qubit surveys.
+In this study, we have seen how performance and cognitive load can be context- and learner-dependent.
+The results give an overview of the cognitive load with and without visualization, but context-specific assumptions cannot be made with these results.
+It can also considered that measurements of cognitive load after multiple questions could be biased toward the most recently answered questions, which would be the Measurement questions in the one-qubit survey and the Guess-the-Gates questions in the two- and three-qubit surveys.
+Performance on these questions is probably very dependent on previous knowledge.
+This, combined with the high expected heterogeneity, motivates separate analyses of the results for different types of questions in future studies.

+The test instruments presented in this study are purely designed to measure the benefits of visualization in learning basic quantum operations and entanglement.
+They cover a broad range of quantum gates in one-, two-, and three-qubit systems, but do not address more complicated processes such as whole quantum algorithms or larger qubit-systems, and they leave out real-world applications like different qubit implementations, discussions about consequences of quantum information theory like the no-cloning theorem, and decoherence, and omit discussion about various applications.

+The measures of representational competence presented in this study are limited.
+The questions measure only a part of representational competence -- representational and connectional understanding.
+Other factors for representational competence would include representational and connectional fluency and meta-representational competencies, considering the symbolic \acf{dn} as a representation and therefore extending the framework in~\cite{rau2017conditions}.
+In the future, additional ideas for questions that provide a more general metric should be generated.
+For example, meta-representational competence -- choosing between \ac{dn}, \ac{cn}, or \ac{dcn} to most efficiently solve different questions -- could be investigated using eye tracking.
+Representational understanding is only measured in the first survey and includes only understanding of the phase in \ac{cn}.
+In future studies, this should be extended to finding a measure of representational understanding of amplitudes as well, e.g., by asking students to compare numbers and sizes of circles.
+This type of understanding was only included in the connectional understanding questions.